Matt Worley

-Matt Worley (born 6 September 1997) is a Hong Konger professional rugby union player currently playing for the Bedford Blues in the English RFU Championship.
+Matt Worley (born 6 September 1997) is a professional rugby union player currently playing for the Hong Kong China Rugby.
+He previously played for Bedford Blues in the English RFU Championship.
 He plays at the fullback and wing positions.
 Since 2016 Worley has competed for Hong Kong at international level.
 First with the under-20 side in the 2016 and 2017 World Rugby U20 Trophy, before making his debut for the Hong Kong senior side in 2022.

 Background

 Worley moved to Hong Kong aged five due to his father's work commitments.
-He began playing rugby in the Hong Kong Football Club's Mini Rugby Program.
+He began playing rugby in the Hong Kong Football Club's Mini Rugby programme.
 He attended South Island School where he played secondary school rugby.
 Appearing for Hong Kong at age group level, he played the majority of his junior career at scrum half.
 Worley represented Hong Kong at under 16, 18 and under 20 level.